ymherklotz/vericert/README.md

 2. **`RTLBlock`**: RTLBlock is an intermediate language of basic blocks, with support for representing hyperblocks through predicated instructions.
-It is named `GibleSeq` in the Coq Formalisation.
+It is named `GibleSeq` in the Coq formalisation.
 The base definition of the language can be found in `src/hls/Gible.v`, which contains definitions that are shared among other languages.
 Then, the specialised definition of `GibleSeq` can be found in `src/hls/GibleSeq.v`.